-Most of my ideas are occurring during the process of shaping the clay, or happening as the creativity takes over.
+Most of my ideas are occurring during shaping the clay or happening as creativity takes over.

-I grew up in an very creative home with room for own ideas.
-Both of my parents were independent, each with their own artistic profession.
-A playground for imagination and creativity for any child.
+I grew up in a very creative home with room for my own ideas.
+Both of my parents were independent, each with their own artistic profession—a playground for imagination and creativity for any child.
 Aesthetics were revered much higher than rules and directions.

-After many years as a designer in the textile industry, I have been apprenticed to my mother, Betty Engholm, who is an educated sculptor.
-From her I have learned the necessary techniques to be able to build large scaled sculptures in high temperature clay materials.
+After many years as a designer in the textile industry, I have been apprenticed to my mother, Betty Engholm, an educated sculptor.
+From here, I have learned the necessary techniques to build large-scale sculptures in high temperature clay materials.

 I mostly work with geometric shapes, playing with smooth and rough surfaces, the light and the dark, the saturated and the transparent, which gives a fine interplay in contrasts.
 My many years surrounded by textiles characterizes my decorations and the elements that I use in the objects.
 My patterns and structures are like weaves in fabrics.
 Objects thrown casually at art pieces that brings the sculptures to life.